cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   a3 = GG.Serialize(A')
   a4 = GG.Serialize(B')

-  challengeDST = "RFCXXXX-challenge-" || self.contextString
+  challengeDST = "VOPRF05-challenge-" || self.contextString
   h2Input = I2OSP(len(pkS), 2) || pkS ||
             I2OSP(len(a1), 2) || a1 ||
             I2OSP(len(a2), 2) || a2 ||